Martchus/openQA-helper/README.md

 Running one of these commands accidently as root breaks the setup because then newly created files and directories are owned by root and you run into permission errors when starting as your regular user again.

-It is possible start multiple web UI instances at the same time by adjusting the ports to be used.
+It is possible to start multiple web UI instances at the same time by adjusting the ports to be used.
 In general this works by setting the environment variable `OPENQA_BASE_PORT`.
 For convenience the start script also supports `OPENQA_INSTANCE` which can be set an integer, e.g. to `1`.
 Then the core web UI will use port `9626`, the web socket server port `9627`, the live view handler port `9628` and so on.
 Note that `/$OPENQA_INSTANCE` will be appended to `OPENQA_CONFIG`